Metacor/Minecraft-Speedrun-Guide/readme.md

 * Strongholds are extremely unlikely to spawn in Swamps ([supposedly](https://youtu.be/_rbWryJVEmw?t=1011))
 * In the Stronghold, Spiral Staircases always lead up, towards the Starter Staircase
 * Libraries lead nowhere, if you enter a Library from the Starter Staircase, turn around
-	* if you need more Beds, you can gather string from Library Cobwebs
+	* if you need more Beds, you can Gather string from Library Cobwebs
 		* make sure to use either a Sword or Shears, (decreasing the Gather Time from 20s → 0.4s)

 ### The End
-* The Dragon's Fireball doesn't actually do damage, the AoE ground effect it leaves behind does;
+* The Dragon's Fireball doesn't actually do damage, the AoE ground effect it leaves behind does
 	* an easy way to avoid the damage is to get hit on purpose, then Jump → place a Block below you

 <br/>